 - The runways diverge by 30 degrees or more.

 - The distance between runway centerlines at and beyond the points where takeoffs begin is at least:

 - 2,000 feet and the runways diverge by 15 to 29 degrees inclusive.

 - 3,500 feet and the runways diverge by less than 15 degrees.

 - Intersecting runways.
 Authorize takeoff of a succeeding aircraft when the preceding aircraft has passed the point of runway intersection, and

 - The runways diverge by 15 to 29 degrees inclusive and the preceding aircraft has commenced a turn.
 (See .)

 Separate aircraft that will fly the same course when the following aircraft will climb through the altitude assigned to the leading aircraft by using a minimum of 3 minutes until the following aircraft passes through the assigned altitude of the leading aircraft; or 5 miles between DME equipped aircraft; RNAV equipped aircraft using ATD; and between DME and ATD aircraft provided the DME aircraft is either 10,000 feet or below or outside of 10 miles from the DME NAVAID.
-(See and .)
+(See and FIG 6-2-9.)